 Winter walks at Scotney Castle

-The Scotney Castle garden and estate are the perfect place to stretch your legs this winter.
-With four way marked trails suitable for all abilities, there really is a walk to suit everyone.
+Don't let winter stop you getting outdoors and enjoying some fresh air.
+The Scotney Castle garden and estate are the perfect place to stretch your legs whatever the weather.
+With four way-marked trails suitable for all abilities, there really is a walk to suit everyone.

 The formal garden has a network of hard standing paths so there's no need to worry about getting muddy shoes if you don't want to.
 Although the garden is steep in places, there are plenty of pushchair and wheelchair-friendly routes you can take, just ask at Visitor Reception if you need some guidance on where to go.
 Enjoy the reflections of the castle in the moat, step inside the ice house or take in the pictureseque wintery view from the Bastion view point.